dabeng/OrgChart/README.md

 - Supports exporting chart as a picture or pdf document.
 - Supports pan and zoom.
 - Allows user to customize the internal structure for every node.
-- Users can adopt multiple solutions to build up a huge organization chart(please refer to multiple-layers or hybrid layout sections).
+- Users can adopt multiple solutions to build up a huge organization chart(please refer hybrid layout sections).
 - touch-enabled plugin for mobile device.

 ## CDN